 These curated digital discussions invite artists of Middle Eastern and North African heritage to discuss the many layers of their identity and how it impacts their work and artistic choices.

-We were thrilled with the launch NO SUMMARY, our new Live-Stream Series of MENA artists in conversation, and continue this interactive live-streaming series monthly with exciting new topics and guests!
+We were thrilled with the launch of NO SUMMARY, our new Live-Stream Series of MENA artists in conversation, and continue this interactive live-streaming series monthly with exciting new topics and guests!
 We invite you to take pause with us and immerse yourself in these compelling topics and histories that defy a snappy summation.
-See below for a preview schedule of our upcoming episodes, and to watch any of our past archived episodes!
+See below for a schedule of episodes, and to watch any of our past archived episodes!